tonyomendoza/zenva-mongodb/README.md

 mongodump -d <dbName>
 ```

-Once you are using mongo, then you can run some of the following commands
+Once you are in the mongoshell, then you can run some of the following commands
 ```
 show dbs
 ```